-However, there are certain important nuances.
-If your ex-spouse is eligible for retirement benefits on his or her own record, the Social Security Administration (SSA) will pay that amount first.
+However, there are certain important nuances that should be considered.
+For example, if your ex-spouse is eligible for retirement benefits on his or her own record, the Social Security Administration (SSA)will pay that amount first.

 Social Security for Divorced Spouses is also directly related to differences in benefit amounts.
 If the benefit on your record is higher, your ex-spouse will receive an additional amount on your record.
 This ensures that the combination of benefits comes out to that higher amount.

 This decision delays receiving his or her own retirement benefit until later.
 If your ex-spouse was born on or after January 2, 1954, the option no longer exists.
 At this point, a filing for one benefit is essentially a filing for all spousal or retirement benefits.
-In general, the benefits amount your divorced spouse receives does not affect the benefits amount you or your current spouse receive.
+In general, the amount of the benefits your divorced spouse receives does not affect the amount of the benefits you or your current spouses receive.